daytonaio/content/definitions/20240819_definition_disposable environments.md

 ---
-title: 'Disposable Environments'
+title: "Disposable Environments"
 description:
-  'A disposable environment refers to a standalone, self-contained environment that can be easily created, utilized for its intended purpose, and subsequently permanently destroyed as desired.
+  "A disposable environment refers to a standalone, self-contained environment that can be easily created, utilized for its intended purpose, and subsequently permanently destroyed as desired.
 This approach is often employed in software development and testing, where it allows developers and quality